Yaxuanzhang5/app-review-source-validation/README.md

 The first controlled run collected 300 reviews and inserted all 300 as new database rows.

-The second controlled run used the same targets and collection settings to test duplicate handling.
-It collected 300 reviews again, inserted 0 new rows, and correctly identified all 300 as existing duplicate records.
+The immediate second controlled run used the same targets and collection settings to test duplicate handling.
+It collected 300 reviews again, inserted 0 new rows, and correctly identified all 300 records as existing duplicate records.

-Database validation checks also passed:
+Database validation checks passed:

 ```text
 total_app_sources: 3